Rosacea treatment in London

 - Facial warmth, burning, or stinging sensation – patients often find they experience a warming sensation on the face in the early phase of rosacea, which progress to burning and stinging sensations when patients experience an exacerbation of rosacea.

 - Facial oedema – swelling of the face is a very common feature of rosacea.

-- Disfigurement of the nose – In advanced cases of rosacea and particularly in men, the skin of the nose may begin to thicken and can cause a severe cosmetic disfigurement.
-This is called rhinophyma and severe cases may even impair breathing.
+- Disfigurement of the nose – In advanced cases of rosacea and particularly in men, the skin of the nose may begin to thicken and can cause severe cosmetic disfigurement.
+This is called rhinophyma, and severe cases may even impair breathing.

 - Red and watery eyes – ocular rosacea is a distinct subtype of rosacea which often presents as red, watery and irritable eyes.
-The eyelids can look inflamed mimicking the appearance of a blepharitis.
+The eyelids can look inflamed, mimicking the appearance of blepharitis.
 In more advanced cases of ocular rosacea, localised bacterial infections of the eyelids can occur or even visual disturbance in severe cases.

 Prevention of Rosacea